Key West’s Year-Round Appeal Means Fabulous Celebrations

 Drag abounds, as do elaborate and plentifully plumed costumes.
 The event is capped by a parade showcasing world-class floats, costumes and revelry that must be experienced to be believed.
 The campaign for king and queen of the festivities traditionally raises well over $100,000 each year for the Florida Keys’ A.H. of Monroe County Inc., formerly called AIDS Help.

-The Key West Business Guild’s Headdress Ball (headdressballkeywest.com) is a highlight of Fantasy Fest, astounding spectators and participants with jaw-dropping handcrafted headpieces that can exceed 10 feet in height.
+The Key West Business Guild’s Headdress Ball (gaykeywestfl.com/headdress-ball) is a highlight of Fantasy Fest, astounding spectators and participants with jaw-dropping handcrafted headpieces that can exceed 10 feet in height.

 Other annual celebrations may be less flashy, but are equally appealing.
 Each spring drama fans can celebrate the life and work of Tennessee Williams, award-winning playwright of “The Glass Menagerie” and “A Streetcar Named Desire” among others, on the island he called home for more than three decades.
-Dennis Beaver, founder of the Tennessee Williams Key West Exhibit, also established the Tennessee Williams Birthday Celebration (kwahs.org/museums).
+Dennis Beaver, founder of the Tennessee Williams Key West Exhibit that became the Tennessee Williams Museum, also established the Tennessee Williams Birthday Celebration (kwahs.org/museums/tennessee-williams/twfestival).

-August’s steamy temperatures bring Tropical Heat (tropicalheatkw.com), an adventurous long weekend of all-male adult fun.
+August’s steamy temperatures bring Tropical Heat (gaykeywestfl.com/tropical-heat), an adventurous long weekend of all-male adult fun.
 The roster includes happenings that range from pool parties to drag shows to late-night gatherings at island clubs.

 In addition, while Britain revered its Queen Mother and honors its current queen, Key West boasts a queen for every season.
 The island’s pageants and contests range from the Miss Firecracker Contest to a Queen Mother Pageant.